 Complete refining of vegetable oil is not always necessary.
 But filtration is always required.
 When grinding sunflower seeds it is practically impossible to obtain raw material completely free of impurities.

 During oil filtration, great attention should be paid to technical operations associated with mechanical mixing of the components.
 Conventional equipment used for this purpose is unable to provide the necessary contact between components, resulting in excess expenditure of raw materials and inability to provide the necessary stability and quality of refining.
-A good alternative is the use of the so-called magnetic mill.
+A good alternative is the use of the so-called vortex layer device.
 The specifics of their operation (the combined effect of a vortex layer and a magnetic field of the inductor) can intensify the process of mixing of the components, thus creating the necessary conditions for effective flow of oil degumming process.
 You can find more detail on tests conducted in the article “Purification of vegetable oils using AVS”.